steadylearner/Rust-Full-Stack/README.md

 ## The current state of this repository

-I am working [while learning blockchain technologies.](https://github.com/steadylearner/ethdev-diary) There will be less update than before.
+I am working [while learning blockchain technologies.](https://github.com/steadylearner/ethdev-diary) There will be less updates than before.

 ```console
 Python